vistawn/eviltransform_extra/README.rst

     # gcj to wgs84
     wgs_lat, wgs_lon = trans.gcj_to_wgs(45.2,112.8)

-    # gcj to wgs84 and specific threshold
+    # gcj to wgs84 and specific threshold(default is 0.000001)
     wgs_lat, wgs_lon = trans.gcj_to_wgs(45.2,112.8,0.00000001)

 accuracy test (use default control points)